Adnan: In North Arabian inscriptions

 The name of Adnan is often found in various Thamudic inscriptions, but with few details.
 In some Nabataean inscriptions, Adnan seems to hold some kind of importance or venerability, to the extent that some Nabataeans (descendants of Nabioth, the eldest son of Ishmael) were named after him as Abd Adnon (meaning, "the slave [or servant] of Adnan").
 This is no particular indication that he was worshiped, rather than venerated as an honorable figure, much as other Arabs sometimes named their sons "servants" of their forefathers.

 Death

 Adnan died after Nebuchadnezzar II returned to Babylon.
-After Adnan's death, his son Ma'ad moved to the region of Central-Western Hijaz after the destruction of the Qedarite kingdom near Mesopotamia, and the remaining Qedarite Arabs there were displaced from their lands and forced to live in Al-Anbar province and on the banks of the Euphrates river under the rule of the Neo-Babylonian Empire.
+After Adnan's death, his son Ma'add moved to the region of Central-Western Hijaz after the destruction of the Qedarite kingdom near Mesopotamia, and the remaining Qedarite Arabs there were displaced from their lands and forced to live in Al-Anbar province and on the banks of the Euphrates river under the rule of the Neo-Babylonian Empire.

 Descent from Adnan to Muhammad

 According to Islamic tradition, the Islamic prophet Muhammad was descended from Adnan.
-It has also been reported, through many speeches, that Adnan foretold the coming of Muhammad and ordered his successors to follow him.
+It has also been said that Adnan foretold the coming of Muhammad and ordered his successors to follow him.
 The following is the list of chiefs who are said to have ruled the Jazeera and to have been the intraline ancestors of Muhammad: